 Her academic interests and expertise include EU constitutional law, judicial methodologies and theories of adjudication, EU citizenship and migration law.
 She has participated in a number of conferences and published a number of articles or book chapters on these topics.
 Her work has been published in top journals in EU legal scholarship, such as the European Law Review, European Constitutional Law Review and Common Market Law Review.
 Her ELRev article on the recognition of same-sex marriages of EU citizens has been cited by Advocate General Wathelet in his Opinion in Case C-673/16 Coman; while her CYELP article on the EU’s response to the refugee crisis has been awarded an Odysseus Network special recognition for outstanding young researchers’ publication in EU asylum and immigration law.

 At the Faculty of Law, University of Zagreb, she teaches an undergraduate course and a seminar on European public law, a graduate course on EU constitutional law and a postgraduate course on methodology of EU law.
-She also teaches EU constitutional law and internal market law at the master-level program of the Faculty of Political Sciences, University of Zagreb.
+She also teaches EU constitutional law at the master-level program of the Faculty of Political Sciences of the University of Zagreb.
+She regularly lectures on EU law at the Croatian Judicial Academy.

-Since 2017, she has been an executive editor of the Croatian Yearbook of European Law and Policy (CYELP), which was declared the best law journal in Croatia by SCOPUS in 2020.
+From 2017 to 2024, she served as Executive Editor of the Croatian Yearbook of European Law and Policy (CYELP), which was declared the best law journal in Croatia by SCOPUS in 2020.
+She currently serves as a member of its Editorial Board.